 There are no pre-action protocols to be followed by Japanese lawyers.
 However, it is common practice to send a demand letter by a special type of mail service (naiyo shomei) to negotiate a settlement before issuing proceedings.
 Such a letter has the effect of interruption of the limitation periods if followed by an issue of proceedings within 6 months from the receipt of the letter.

-If a settlement is reached prior to the issue of proceedings, its terms are typically recorded in a formal settlement agreement.
-An out-of-court settlement is not enforceable unless prepared in the form of a notarial deed (kosei shosho).
+If parties reach a settlement before the issue of proceedings, they normally record its terms in a formal settlement agreement.
+However, an out-of-court settlement is not enforceable unless prepared in the form of a notarial deed (kōsei shōsho).

 7 Preparation for Court Proceedings

 7.1 Company certificate

 If a party is a company, it must prove the authority of the representative to act on behalf of the company.
 Parties generally submit a certified copy of the company certificate to prove s/he is the director of the company.

 If a lawyer is acting for a party under a power of attorney, the lawyer must prove its authority by submitting the original copy of the power of attorney.